-&lt;sup>3 Students are responsible for time (i.e., not during class or required campus time) and cost required to satisfy site-specific and most Maria/MSOT requirements.
+&lt;sup>3 Students are responsible for time (i.e., not during class or required campus time) and cost required to satisfy site specific and most Maria/MSOT requirements.

-&lt;sup>4Indicates common and potential requirement by typical fieldwork sites.
-Please refer to EXXAT to confirm each site's specific requirements.
+&lt;sup>4 Indicates common and potential requirement by typical fieldwork sites.
+Please refer to the FW site to confirm each site's specific requirements.
 May also require direct confirmation from FWEd